 How to Get to the Stations on Sagano Scenic Railway

-Tip: If you have extra belongings that you don’t want to carry around, there are coin-operated lockers close to the 7-11 at JR Saga-Arashiyama Station’s 2nd floor.
+Tip: If you have extra belongings you don’t want to carry around, there are coin-operated lockers close to the 7-11 at JR Saga-Arashiyama Station’s 2nd floor.

 On the other hand, if you are coming from the other side of the prefecture, then boarding the train from Kameoka Torokko Station (トロッコ亀岡駅) may be a better choice.